Here we provide helpful answers to some questions about discernment and about the Anglican Order of Cistercian’s life and formation.

 What is the basic time frame for formation and the various steps along the way?

 The first step is inquiring, thus, the candidate is known as an Inquirer.
-At this stage he makes initial contact with the Order and begins a dialogue with the Director of Vocations or his local Dean about himself and what he perceives might be a call to the religious life
+At this stage he makes initial contact with the Order and begins a dialogue with our Prior about himself and what he perceives might be a call to the religious life.
+Because we are a dispersed Community, it is challenging to get to know people, we therefore expect an Inquirer to spent at least three days with us at one or more Chapters so that he can get to know the Community, and we can get to know the Inquirer.

-If the Inquirer's interest in the Order continues and deepens to the point of serious consideration toward application, he will be invited to consider becoming a postulant
+If the Inquirer's interest in the Order continues and deepens to the point of serious consideration toward application, he will approach the Prior with the request to be considered for postulancy.

 The first stage of formation is the postulancy, which usually lasts 18 months.
-The postulant begins to study the Governing Documents (Rule, Charter & Customary), the Cistercian Constitutions and the basics of religious life and practice.
+The postulant begins to study the Governing Documents (Rule, Charter & Customary), the Cistercian Constitutions, and the basics of religious life and practice.
 At the successful completion of this period, he may be invited to advance to the novitiate where he will be clothed in the habit and may be given a new name in religion (the latter is optional and only if the candidate requests this).
 The novitiate usually lasts three full years and is a more intense time of study and formation.
-At the conclusion of the novitiate period, the novice may petition to make his first profession of vows.
-This first stage of profession is called the First or Temporary Vows and lasts a minimum of 1 year.
+At the conclusion of the novitiate period, the novice may petition to make his first profession of vows (temporary vows).
 These vows are renewed annually.
-The final step, after five years of annually Temporary Vows is the Life Profession where the brother vows to live the religious life of our Order for the rest of his life
+The final step, after three further years of annually temporary vows is the solemn profession where the brother vows to live the religious life of our Order for the rest of his life.

 We always welcome men who want to test their vocation.
 We will never put any pressure on those who are seeking guidance, but are always available to talk and to answer any questions you may have, so please do not hesitate to get in touch with us.
 We would love to hear from you!

-For further and more detailed information, have a word with our Prior, the Reverend Geoff van der Weegen, O.Cist (details on our Home Page)
+For further and more detailed information, have a word with our Prior, the Reverend Br Bernard, OC (details on our Home Page)